akka/akka-http/README.md

 Akka HTTP
 =========
+The Akka family of projects is managed by teams at [Lightbend](https://lightbend.com/) with help from the community.

 The Akka HTTP modules implement a full server- and client-side HTTP stack on top of akka-actor and akka-stream.
 It's not a web-framework but rather a more